Who goes to therapy? How do I know if I need therapy?

 We prefer to not schedule family members or significant others with the same therapist.
 This ensures that both parties' confidentiality is maintained and there is not conflict of interest.
 Exceptions may be made on a case-by-case basis at the therapist's discretion.
 Your specific therapist will be happy to answer any questions you may have or recommend an alternative provider for your family member.

 how does confidentiality work?

 Our priority is our patient's confidentiality and as such all our staff are trained in HIPAA compliance.
 Anything said during a session is considered confidential and will not be shared with anyone without your permission.
 However, our providers are mandated reporters and are legally required to report abuse or neglect when they receive information giving them reason to believe that a child's physical or mental health has been, or may be, adversely affected by abuse or neglect.
 Your provider can explain what this means for your specific situation and answer any further questions.

 how long is a session? how frequently will i be seen?

-Our therapists provide 45 minute sessions while our adult psychiatrist sees patients for an initial hour long session and follow up 30 minute sessions.
-Our child psychiatrist sees patients for an initial 30 minute session and follow up 15 minute sessions.
+Our therapists provide 45-minute sessions while our child psychiatrist sees patients for an initial 30-minute session and follow up 15-minute sessions.
 The frequency of follow up appointments is something that will be determined during your first session with your provider.
 This varies depending on your schedule, the provider's availability, and your individual needs.